11ty/nunjucks/README.md

 ## Browser Support

 Supported in all modern browsers.
-For IE8 support, use [es5-shim](https://github.com/es-shims/es5-shim).

 ## Tests